 What Are The Differences?

-Comparing the North Face vs Patagonia jackets with down insulation reveals only a few differences.
+Comparing Patagonia vs North Face jackets with down insulation reveals only a few differences.

 While Down Sweater Hoodie uses polyester for its outer shell, the body of Morph Hoodie is made out of nylon.
 In addition, the hood of Morph Hoodie is not adjustable, unlike the one found on Patagonia’s jacket.

-Jackets with synthetic insulation are quite similar to down jackets, with the only difference being in how they protect the wearer from cold.
+Some premium jackets with high-quality synthetic insulation are quite similar to the best down jackets, with the only difference being in how they protect the wearer from cold.
 Although heavier and less compressible, synthetic insulation is easier to clean, dries faster, and comes at a significantly lower price.
 In addition, it is not as prone to causing allergic reactions like down.

 The North Face Thermoball Jacket